 BC is sadly lacking in this progression and concern when you look at

-what Alberta, Manitoba, Ontario and New Brunswick have put in place and how
+what Alberta, Manitoba, Ontario, Saskatchewan and New Brunswick have all cared

 If you do decide to send any emails, if you feel comfortable, you can blind copy email@example.com.
 When members of our group attend political meetings, we often hear that certain individuals did not get such an email, so if you bcc us, we can produce it and clearly show that they did in fact see the concern this citizen voiced.

 3. Share this website with anyone you know who may want to get involved so that our first responders get the medical and financial help that will assist them to beat the battle, and it is a battle, with their mental health injuries.
 It may also be of benefit to someone who is looking for support for their own mental health injury or a family member or friend who is supporting someone who has their own personal battle.

 We really do need your help.
 Someone needs to take responsibility for our well-being, and in BC, it is called WorkSafeBC, and it is failing us.
 The Government knows it is failing us.
 We know they know.
 How do we know that the Government knows?
 This group told them—we also gave them research, documents, statistics, copies of their OWN research and municipal letters of support for a Presumptive Clause.